-Performance Max was billed as “a new way to buy Google ads” when it was first announced in late 2020.
-Since then, the anticipation had been building until, after a year of beta testing, Performance Max finally launched to everyone in November 2021.
+Performance Max Campaigns were billed as “a new way to buy Google Ads” when they were first announced in late 2020, and anticipation built steadily until, after a year of beta testing, Performance Max Campaigns finally launched to everyone in November 2021.

 Fast forward to now, and we’ve had a chance to see how Performance Max works.
 But does it live up to the hype and bring increased automation, deeper insights, and optimized campaign performance to Google Ads as promised?